MrRedBeard/robotjs/README.md

 # Important note

-This repository is a fork of the original robotjs so we can generate prebuilt packages.
-All changes have been upstreamed, and should they be applied and prebuilt packages provided this fork shall be abandoned.
+This repository is a fork of the original robotjs.
+The original project is no longer being maintained.

 <p align="center"><img src="https://cldup.com/1ATDf2JMtv.png"></p>